omeka/omeka-s-enduser/docs/modules/collecting.md

      - Text box (one line)
      - Text box (multiple line)
      - Select menu (dropdown): enter the options for the menu in the "Select Menu Options" field that will appear, with one option per line.
- - Check the Required? box if the prompt is required.
+ - Check the "Required?" box if the prompt is required.

-**User Name** to assign as the owner of the item.
+**User Name** to become the owner of the item.
 If the person using the form is a logged-in user of the Omeka S installation, this will autopopulate.

 - Prompt Text: If you want the prompt to be something other than the property label.
-- Check the Required? box if the prompt is required.
+- Check the "Required?" box if the prompt is required.

 **User Email** where the person adding the item can give their email.
 If this is left blank, they will not receive an email with the text in the "Email Text" field.

 - Prompt Text: If you want the prompt to be something other than the property label.
-- Check the Required? box if the prompt is required.
+- Check the "Required?" box if the prompt is required.

 **User Private** collect additional information from the user which will be kept private.